 The uptime command displays the current status of your Android device.

-The curl command is one of the most essential Termux instructions for sending an HTTP request to a specific URL.
+The curl command is one of the essential Termux instructions for sending an HTTP request to a specific URL.

 It does not support environment variables.
 However, you may set up environment variables for your Termux terminal using the env command.